Razorbird360/FED_S10258143A_RanenSim_Assg01/README.md

 - when scrolling down (about 50vh or more) in the homepage, and then accessing the mobile view, you can zoom out all the way to see the entire page.
 After scrolling up again, the issue is fixed until you reload the page again.

 - When reloading home page, sometimes you appear at the trending shows or latest stories sections (not a javascript issue)

+- Sometimes unable to delete article in the bookmarks page if there is only 1 article left

 ---